 Broken down by categories, this page starts with those that are solely weed control methods.

-amend garden soil, many of which also cross-over as effective garden mulch.
+The second category discusses additives used to amend garden soil, many of which also cross-over as effective garden mulch.

 This first list is of natural weed killer options that are easy to apply.